 4-Eating large portions than you need:

-You eat larger portions of food especially in parties with your friends or relatives who are also eating large portions of food which increases the amount of food we need thus puts pressure on our stomach/liver and took longer to burn which propagates obesity and not good for health.
+You eat larger portions of food, especially in parties with your friends or relatives who are also eating large portions of food which increases the amount of food we need thus putting pressure on our stomach/liver and taking longer to burn which propagates obesity and not good for health.

 5- Eating Quickly: